MobileCSP/MobileCSP/_sources/Unit5-Algorithms-Procedural-Abstraction/Create-Written-Practice.rst

     :random:
     :practice: T
     :answer_a: It could be written without a list, but we would need 9 global variables each with the number in them and then a random number generator to call these numbers.
 Now we have a built in system to generate a random sequence.
 It puts all the data in one location that can be accessed with an index number.
-    :feedback_a: This response does not provide enough detail regarding the random number generation for someone else to be able to recreate the program code.
+    :feedback_a: This response does not provide enough detail regarding how the list manages complexity in the program.
     :answer_b: The ButtonItems list manages the complexity of my program since it gives a set of numbers the text-to-speech can say that can be sorted or ordered randomly, and easily changed if I wanted to expand the app to include a language other than French.
 Without this list the program would need to individually call the numbers and set them in a random order manually, which would be more difficult than using a list where the values can be easily called by the program and ordered randomly by selecting a random list item; likewise, I’d have to manually go into the procedures that start the game and other rounds without a list and adjust the values individually to expand the program.
     :feedback_b: Correct!
 This response identifies a list that is being used to manage complexity in the program and also explains how the list manages complexity in the program code by explaining how it would be written without using the list.
     :answer_c: This list manages complexity in the program because without the lists there would not be a purpose or way for the app to function.
 Without this list and how it is looped through for each item so the global speakListAsText variable will give the user random numbers, an if, then, else, statement will have to be repeated for each of the numbers so the speakListAsText variable to work.
-    :feedback_c: This response does not explain how the selected list manages complexity.
+    :feedback_c: This response does not clearly explain how the selected list manages complexity.
 Saying “there would not be a purpose or way for the app to function” is inaccurate.
     :answer_d: This list is very important for the development of the app because it is the main structure.
 This list represents the input that appears on the spreen when the buttons are pressed which allows the user to know what buttons that they have already pressed.
 It also is the main items that are used for the game for the speech and the names of the buttons.
 The code would have to be written differently because you would have to list out all of the items in the button list each time you would normally put the procedure.
-    :feedback_d: Try again.
+    :feedback_d: This response does not clearly explain how the selected list manages complexity.
     :correct: b

-    Which of the following responses about the Learning App would earn a point for Row 3 of the scoring guidelines (managing complexity)?
+    Which of the following responses would probably earn a point for a question how a list would manage complexity in a Language Learning app for Written Response 2(c): Data and Procedural Abstraction?

 .. raw:: html